 - Place a sieve over the mixing bowl and to it add the flour, baking powder, baking soda, salt and spices.

-- I have a Gingerbread spice collection so I added 1 ½ tbsp of that.
-If you don't, you can make one by using my gingerbread spice recipe here, or just add 2 tsp ground ginger (Yes, even with fresh ginger, we need ground ginger), 1 tbsp cinnamon, and ½ tsp each of cloves and nutmeg.
+- I have a Gingerbread spice collection so I added 1 ½ tablespoon of that.
+If you don't, you can make one by using my gingerbread spice recipe here, or just add 2 teaspoon ground ginger (Yes, even with fresh ginger, we need ground ginger), 1 tablespoon cinnamon, and ½ teaspoon each of cloves and nutmeg.

 - Shake the sieve or tap the side of it or run a spoon around the flour mixture to send it through the sieve.